Jackabiddle/db-timebanking-app/README.md

 Additional requirements (the UI for these has not been created yet):

-- Users can delete thier accounts
+- Users can delete their accounts
 - Users can follow other users
 - Users can see a list of the users they follow
-- Users can see a list of thier followers
+- Users can see a list of their followers
 - Users can see a timeline of community tasks from people they follow
 - Users can see a ranking of them compared to they follow - who has completed the most tasks, logged the most hours, etc.

 ## Getting Started

-To get started, fork the repo in GitHub.
-Then, clone it to your own computer.
+Accept the Github classroom invitation which will create your own version of this repository.
+Clone it to your computer.

 Run `npm install` to get all the dependencies set up.
-Run `npm start` to start the app.

-> **Note:** running `npm start` will make the app automatically restart when you
-> make changes - no need to constantly stop and restart the server

-At first, the app probably won't run.
-You need to edit database.sqlite to add a `user` table.
+Run `npm start` to start the app, or `npm run watch` to use nodemon to watch for changes and reload the server whenever you save a change (N.B. if you add new files you may need to quit the watch process and start it again).

+There is one table in the database: a user table.
+You can view the contents of the database using a Database Management System (DBMS).
+If you can download software onto your computer, use [SQLiteBrowser](https://sqlitebrowser.org/).
+If you cannot, use [SQLiteOnline](https://sqliteonline.com/) (a browser-based DBMS for SQLite).

+To view the database in SQLite Online, choose File > Open DB and select database.sqlite from this repository.
+You can now run queries on the database (for example to create the tables your app requires).
+You can choose File > Save DB to download the database.sqlite file back into your project.

 ## Important SQLite thing!!!